TypiCMS/Base/README.md

 ## Available modules

-Each module can be [published](#publish-a-module).
+Each module can be [published](#publish-a-module) to be tracked by git and customized locally.

 ### Pages

-Pages are nestable with drag and drop, on a drop, URIs are generated and saved in the database.
+Pages are nestable with drag and drop.
+On a drop, URIs are regenerated and saved in the database.
 Each translation of a page has its own route.
-A page can be linked to a module.
-A page can have multiple sections.
+A page can be linked to a module and can have multiple sections, each using its own template.

+The admin panel includes a searchable pages tree with keyboard-accessible expand/collapse controls.

 ### Menus

 Each menu has nestable entries.
-One entry can be linked to a page or URL.
+An entry can link to a page or a URL, and can optionally link to a specific section of a page.

-You can return an HTML formated menu in a blade file with `@menu('menuname')`.
+Render an HTML menu in a Blade file with `@menu('menuname')`.

 ### Projects

-Projects have categories, projects URLs follow this pattern: /en/projects/category-slug/project-slug
+Projects have categories.
+Project URLs follow this pattern: `/en/projects/category-slug/project-slug`.

 ### Tags

-Tags are linked to projects and use the [Selectize](https://brianreavis.github.io/selectize.js/) plugin.
-The tags module has many-to-many polymorphic relations, so a tag can be easily linked to any module.
+Tags support polymorphic many-to-many relations, so they can be linked to any module.
+The tag input uses [Tom Select](https://tom-select.js.org).

 ### Events